bkhezry/PersianDateRangePicker/README.md

   dpd.show(getFragmentManager(), "PersianDatePickerDialog");
 ```

-### Create a TimePickerDialog` using the supplied factory
+### Create a PersianTimePickerDialog` using the supplied factory
-You will need to create a new instance of `TimePickerDialog` using the static `newInstance()` method, supplying proper default values and a callback.
+You will need to create a new instance of `PersianTimePickerDialog` using the static `newInstance()` method, supplying proper default values and a callback.
 Once the dialogs are configured, you can call `show()`.
  ```java
     PersianDate now = new PersianDate();
     PersianTimePickerDialog tpd = PersianTimePickerDialog.newInstance(